icejean/orange3-glueviz/README.md

 7. The file AddressSeg.py is examples of geocoding with several major providers in China, you should replace the access key of provider www.tianditu.gov.cn with your own in it.

-8. There're  four examples of Orange Geo in the ./geo/example directory. covid-19.py prepares data for covid-19-CN-Cities.ows with admin0-2, and ChinaCountyExample.py prepares data for ChinaCountyExample.ows with admin0-3 and GuangDongTownsExample.ows with admin0-4.
+8. There're  five examples of Orange Geo in the ./geo/example directory. covid-19.py prepares data for covid-19-CN-Cities.ows with admin0-2, and ChinaCountyExample.py prepares data for ChinaCountyExample.ows with admin0-3 and GuangDongTownsExample.ows with admin0-4.
 The covid-19-USA.ows is admin0-2 in animation.
  Data needed for the examples is in ./geo/example/data, you may need to modify the ows files for the change of data directory.

  ChinaCountyExample.py also transforms the admin3-4 shp files of China into GeoJSON format Orange Geo required, and covid-19.py transforms admin2 shp file of China.
+Note that you need to buy the admin4-CHN.json data by yourself, it's illegal to publish it here without authorisation.
+As to the admin0 and admin1 files, they come from natrual earth at http://www.naturalearthdata.com/downloads/ , and is free to be modified and published.

+ The covid-19.ows example is a big example showing how to integrate all kinds of Orange widget components together, which is directly from three articles of the Orange team, and data is from https://github.com/CSSEGISandData/COVID-19 .

+ A. Data Mining COVID-19 Epidemics: Part 1 : https://orange.biolab.si/blog/2020/2020-04-02-covid-19-basic/

+ B. Data Mining COVID-19 Epidemics: Part 2 : https://orange.biolab.si/blog/2020/2020-04-09-covid-19-part-2/

+ C. Data Mining COVID-19 Epidemics: Part 3 : https://orange.biolab.si/blog/2020/2020-4-015-covid-19-part-3/